What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 Is Food Addiction a Formally Recognised Diagnosis?

-In our culture, we use terms like "chocaholic", “carboholic” or "sweet fix" lightly.
-However, if you went to your GP, you might not be taken seriously if you suggested this being a serious issue for you.
-Food addiction is not yet formally recognised in the DSM-5 or ICD-11.
+No, food addiction is not yet a formal diagnosis.
+Food addiction is not yet formally recognised in the DSM-5 or ICD-11; the two most commonly used diagnostic manuals used by mental health professionals globally.
+Despite the fact that in our culture, we use terms like "chocaholic", “carboholic” or "sweet fix" lightly and often, if you went to your GP, you might not be taken seriously if you suggested this being a serious issue for you.

 What Makes Certain Foods Addictive?